UKHO/docs/quality-assurance/http-api-mocking-tools.md

 Many simple HTTP endpoint mocking problems are solved using Wiremock.
 Parsing requests for string values, serving templated responses, simulating errors and making subsequent calls to other URIs are all built-in features.

 Wiremock stubs can run standalone and be deployed as continuously running services (e.g. to azure as a container instance/app or web app).
-Use the free open source java version of Wiremock (wiremock.org) for this as it is the most well supported.

 >When using containers refer to the [container policy](/software-engineering-policies/Containers/ContainerPolicy.md).

 Wiremock can also be instantiated inline from code or scripts on demand and disposed after a test (e.g. locally or on build/release/test agents).
->The .net version (which you would use inline in a .net project) is separate from the Java version and not wholly compatible with it. **Ensure to fully assess whether the .net version would be well supported enough for a given project in the long term.
-See the [open source use policy](/software-engineering-policies/OpenSourceUse/OpenSourceUsePolicy.md).**
+>**The .net version of wiremock is an open source project created by an independent team from the Java (wiremock.org) version [open source use policy](/software-engineering-policies/OpenSourceUse/OpenSourceUsePolicy.md).
+The .net version should be used for .net projects, as the two are versions not fully compatible**

 ### Examples

-For an example repo demonstrating the deployment and configuration of wiremock as a service directly from the official docker container to an azure web app, see the [Wiremock Template](https://github.com/UKHO/wiremock-template).
+WIP

 ## Bespoke API mocks